-The annual event draws more than 20,000 people.
+The annual event draws around 20,000 people.
 The team wears the special replica hi-vis mining jersey twice each year as a visual representation of the connection between the club, rugby league fans and our mining communities.

 There are so many current and former players that have worked at our mines including Bill Peden, Steve Simpson, Nathan Ross and Josh King.

-This year, a special 10-year edition hi-vis jersey will be showcased at Voice for Mining Family Day.
+This year, a special 10-year edition hi-vis jersey was showcased at Voice for Mining Family Day.

 And a new patch on the back of the jersey references a range of metals and minerals mined in NSW, including gold, copper, silver, zinc, nickel, coking coal for making steel and our high-quality low-emissions thermal coal for electricity.